Selective inference after feature selection via multiscale bootstrap: An overview of multiscale bootstrap

 In \citet{TeradaShimodaira17}, the selective $p$-value for the regions with non-smooth boundary surfaces is also proposed, and the theoretical justification of this $p$-value is provided using the asymptotic theory of nearly flat surfaces.
-For more details about the case in which the regions $H$ and $S$ have possibly non-smooth boundary surfaces, see Appendix~\ref{sec:nfs}.
-The detailed calculation is provided as Algorithm~\ref{alg:simbp}.
-In the step $4$ of this algorithm, (B) is used when the hypothesis region has the non-smooth boundaries.
+For more details about the case in which the regions $H$ and $S$ have possibly non-smooth boundary surfaces, see Appendix~\ref{sec:A}.
+Since the boundary surface $\partial S$ of the selection region is generally not smooth in the selective inference after feature selection, the theory of nearly flat surfaces is used to derive the properties of the proposed method described in Section~\ref{sec:si}.
+Roughly speaking, both theories essentially assume that the boundary surfaces $\partial H$ and $\partial S$ are more or less flat and parallel to each other, at least locally around the data point.
+In analogy with the local alternative framework, we consider that given surfaces are on the way to approaching mutually parallel flat surfaces.